AMReX-Codes/amrex/GOVERNANCE.rst

 AMReX Governance
 ================

-AMReX is led in an open governance model, described in this file.
+AMReX is led in an open governance model, described in this document.

 Steering Committee